LuanRT/google-this/README.md

 ## What else can it do?

-As you may have noticed google-this returns a lot of data.
-Currently it can parse everything in the knowledge graph, featured snippets and much more.
-It can also parse Google Dictionary, Google Translator and song lyrics.
+As you may have noticed, the library returns a lot of data.
+Currently it can parse everything from the knowledge graph, featured snippets and much more such as Google Dictionary, Google Translator and song lyrics.
-All you have to do is search something like ```“define xyz”``` or ```“translate x to y”``` or ```“xyz song lyrics”``` and the appropriated fields will appear in the response.
+All you have to do is search something along the lines of; ```“define xyz”```, ```“translate x to y”``` or ```“xyz song lyrics”``` and the appropriated fields will appear in the response.

 #### Examples: